Labruhtoory/autowhosting/README.md

    - Read all prompts and when ready, press c, or answer y

 **MariaDB (MySQL):**
-   - A dedicated drive partition for databases *(For example an empty usb drive with one partition for an rpi)*
+   - A dedicated drive partition for databases *(For example an empty usb drive with one partition with any type of filesystem)*
    - A new password for root user setup

 **{SSL support coming soon} CertBot (SSL cert&key generator):**